fredo1029/Create-Agriculture/README.md

 # Create: Agriculture
 Neoforge pack of 1.20.1, including Create and many of its various addons, the Thermal Series, and a few magic mods including Ars Noveau, Occultism, and (hopefully) compatiblity between many of them and Create.

+To launch the pack from the index.toml and pack.toml files, you will need a launcher like Prism or MultiMC.
+Tutorial incoming based on Create Astral tutorial (once I learn how packwiz works). ***TODO***

+  This pack uses packwiz for its management, for its ease of use in downloading mods from either modrinth or curseforge, keeping this Github repo lightweight.
+    Thank you to the packwiz team.
+Additional thanks to Laskyyy and the team at [Create-Astral](https://github.com/Laskyyy/Create-Astral) for the inspiration and motivation for me to take on this project, as well as pointing me towards packwiz as a modpack creation tool.

 <details>